fusion-io/fusion.io/packages/authenticate/README.md

 ## Guard your resources

-Now, your gate is ready, let's guard your resource with your gate.
+Now, your gate is ready, let's authenticate your resource with your gate.

 ```javascript